dullroar/ten-steps-to-linux-survival/README.md

 > *"You're soaking in it."* - Palmolive commercial

-The biggest issue with bootstrapping into \*IX is not the lack of documentation but almost the surplus of it, coupled with a severe "RTFM" attitude by most old-timers toward most newbies.
+The biggest issue with bootstrapping into "UNIX" is not the lack of documentation but almost the surplus of it, coupled with a severe "RTFM" attitude by most old-timers toward most newbies.
 Besides the typical "Google" and "StackOverflow" answers, there are actually lots of very reliable places to turn to for information:

 `man`, is that `info` `apropos`?
 --------------------------------

-There are three commands that are the basis for reading *IX documentation within *IX itself - [`man`](http://linux.die.net/man/1/man), [`info`](http://linux.die.net/man/1/info) and [`apropos`](http://linux.die.net/man/1/apropos).
+There are three commands that are the basis for reading "UNIX" documentation within "UNIX" itself - [`man`](http://linux.die.net/man/1/man), [`info`](http://linux.die.net/man/1/info) and [`apropos`](http://linux.die.net/man/1/apropos).

-`man` is short for *manual pages*, and is used to display the main help for most \*IX commands.
+`man` is short for *manual pages*, and is used to display the main help for most "UNIX" commands.
 For example, `man ls` shows:

 ~~~~ {.bash}
 LS(1)                                                             User C...